 This may seem like an uber basic process, but I’m all about breaking things down for my readers.

-I know a lot of noobs out there have been racking up mega Ultimate Rewards points with their Chase Freedom® Visa , Chase Sapphire Preferred®, Ink Bold® Business Card & Ink Plus® Business Card rewards cards (you must have an Ink Bold or a Sapphire Preferred to transfer your Freedom points into Ultimate Rewards), so the question is, how and where can they be transferred?
+I know a lot of noobs out there have been racking up mega Ultimate Rewards points with their Chase Freedom® , Chase Sapphire Preferred® Card, Ink Bold® Business Charge Card & Ink Plus® Business Card rewards cards (you must have an Ink Bold or a Sapphire Preferred to transfer your Freedom points into Ultimate Rewards), so the question is, how and where can they be transferred?

 The stupendous thing about Ultimate Rewards is the TRANSFER options.
 You can transfer Ultimate Rewards points to many top travel programs.
 Should I list them?
 Ok, I will.
 Here they are: